axiom-data-science/portal-docs/DataCatalog.rst

 * *Historical data* are data that are one month old or older.
 Historical data are ingested from the associated Research Workspace or from national archives upon stakeholder request.
 Examples include species abundance surveys and similar research efforts.

 **************
 Search Catalog
 **************

-From the portal home page, click on ‘Explore Data Layers’ to navigate to the catalog.
+From the portal home page, click on ``Explore Data Layers`` to navigate to the catalog.

 Within the catalog, you will find a listing of all the data layers accessible through the portal.
 By default, the data layers are shown in alphabetical order.
 There are several ways the data layers can be browsed or searched.

 * Click a category tag in the left sidebar.
 The data layers that are associated with the tag will be displayed.
 More than one category tag can be selected at the same time.

 * Enter a search term.
 Just type the data you are interested in finding into the search box in the upper left toolbar.
-As you type, you may see matching terms (e.g. 'Hints') and actual data layers (e.g. 'Results') appear below the toolbar's search box.
-Click on the Hints or Results of interest and the search results will appear in the data catalog.
+As you type, you may see matching terms (e.g. *Hints*) and actual data layers (e.g. *Results*) appear below the toolbar's search box.
+Click on the *Hints* or *Results* of interest and the search results will appear in the data catalog.

 * Filter the result types in the left sidebar.
-All data layers in the catalog are categorized as 'Map layers' (e.g. static GIS layers), 'Projects' (e.g. research project data files displayed from the Research Workspace), or 'Sensor stations' (e.g. real-time sensor observations).
+All data layers in the catalog are categorized as *Map layers* (e.g. static GIS layers), *Projects* (e.g. research project data files displayed from the Research Workspace), or *Sensor stations* (e.g. real-time sensor observations).
 Select the checkboxes to display or narrow the data layers by these Results types.

 * Do an advanced search by space, time, or method.
-Click on 'Advanced search options' in the left sidebar.
+Click on ``Advanced search options`` in the left sidebar.

-	* Using the 'Spatial filter' option, you can click on the rectangle icon to draw a bounding box on the map, or you can type the latitude/longitude coordinates.
+	* Using the ``Spatial filter`` option, you can click on the rectangle icon to draw a bounding box on the map, or you can type the latitude/longitude coordinates.
 The data layers occuring in that spatial area will appear in the data catalog.

-	* Using the 'Filter time' option, you can adjust the time slider or type the start/end date range.
+	* Using the ``Filter time`` option, you can adjust the time slider or type the start/end date range.
 The data layers occuring during that temporal period will appear in the data catalog.

-	* Using the 'Access method' option, you can select data service method from which data layers can be downloaded from the catalog.
+	* Using the ``Access method`` option, you can select data service method from which data layers can be downloaded from the catalog.

 .. **************